- West Lulworth

 Durdle Door Beach has not told us about their dining options.

-Durdle Door Beach has not told us if they are fully wheelchair friendly.
+No, Durdle Door Beach is not wheelchair friendly.

 Very steep and many steeps and uneven terrain that are inaccessible for wheelchair users.

-Durdle Door Beach has not told us if they are fully pushchair friendly.
+No, Durdle Door Beach have stated they are not pushchair friendly.

 Dogs are welcome.